oat-sa/taohub-articles/forge/qti/tao-pci.md

 #### Revoking the Initialization Role

 As shown in Figure 4, Open Assessment Technologies recommend redistributing the responsibility of initializing an interaction to the Rendering Engine.
-Indeed, the vendor certainly has an existing initialization function for built-in QTI interactions so it seems legitimate to let the delivery engine decide the right time to call the initialize() method on Custom Interaction Instances.\
+Indeed, the vendor certainly has an existing initialization function for built-in QTI interactions so it seems legitimate to let the delivery engine decide the right time to call the initialize() method on Custom Interaction Instances.<br/>

 To redistribute the initialization responsibility to the Rendering Engine in the implementation from Open Assessment Technologies, the global object implements a getter function (which is not part of the Communication Bridge API) to retrieve previously registered Custom Interaction Hooks.
 The function createPciInstance() (which is also not part of the Communication Bridge API, but part of our own implementation) therefore returns the clone of a previously registered Custom Interaction Hook, to provide an up and running Custom Interaction Instance object.

 #### Notification

 The notifyReady() and notifyDone() functions now require their unique argument to be a Custom Interaction instance object, in place of an identifier.
 Giving the Custom Interaction Instance object instead of an identifier also makes qtiCustomInteractionContext implementation able to collect useful information from the Custom Interaction Instances.
-Finally, from a cosmetic perspective, it makes the API more elegant.\
+Finally, from a cosmetic perspective, it makes the API more elegant.<br/>

 Simply put, the qtiCustomInteractionContext object should only serve as a registry to available PCI Hooks.
 Moreover, The functions exposed by the qtiCustomInteractionContext object might be useful to Rendering Engines wanting to implement QTI built-in interactions in a PCI way.

 ### Custom Interaction Hook API